igalep/forecepoint_assignment/README.md

 # forcepoint_assignment
 First Part
-Python task - Rides allocation (no special libraries required) run the code using the following command: python3 rides_allocation.py
+Python task - Rides allocation (no special libraries required)

+Run the code using the following command: python3 rides_allocation.py In order to change the input pls update requested_rides.csv in resources folder The output file located in resources folder as well

+    """
+    Main cases to test:
+    1. all rides approved - in external_service_mock.py return 'ride_request' instead approved_rides
+    2. Not enough rides approved (less than 100)
+    3. partial approval + fair distribution
+    4. Optimal distribution (full fill chunk of 100 rides) - works with errors
+    """